 - Strive to promote good public relations through your general conduct, the media, activities and community affairs.

 - Abide by all local, state and national laws.

 - Strive to promote cooperative coexistence with other enthusiasts and organizations.

 - Respect the rights and property of all members of the community.

-- Strive to promote the spirit of the principles of Tread Outdoors.
+- Strive to promote the spirit of the principles of AMA Outdoors

-Recreational driving/ riding events where motor vehicles (ATV, motorcars, motorcycles, ROV) towables and PWC must be registered, at a minimum require participants to hold a free temporary membership, however full membership is suggested as this reduces the administrative burden on event organisers.
-For all events that include the use of unregistered motor vehicles in any non competitive or competitive activities, financial temporary or full membership is mandatory!
+Recreational driving/ riding events where motor vehicles (ATVs, automobiles, motorcycles, SSVs) towables and PWC must be registered, require participants to hold a membership with the relevant AMA Membership Company.
+AMA Personal Accident insurance cover for recreation members is optional, however for all events that include the use of unregistered motor vehicles in any non competitive or competitive activities, membership with the relevant AMA Membership Company and AMA Personal Accident insurance is mandatory!

 Financial temporary or full membership is also mandatory for all events that include the use of registered motor vehicles in any activity where you are training for or practicing for a race, pace making, reliability trial or a speed or hill climbing test, or the vehicle is being used on a race track for any purpose, or any such competitive activity.
 Financial temporary or full membership is mandatory in these circumstances because CTP (Greenslip) policies will not provide cover, therefore public liability cover must be applied to to each participant through membership.

-Certain other event types and classifications may also require financial membership to AMA Clubs membership for all participants.
-All event organizers are required to promote AMA Clubs membership in all event media.
-For insurance purposes, all event officials must be and hold a current financial AMA Clubs Membership and the relevant Officials Certification.
+Certain other event types and classifications may also require financial membership to the relevant AMA Membership Company for all participants.
+All event organizers are required to promote membership in all event media.
+For insurance purposes, all event officials must be and hold a current full or temporary membership and the relevant Officials Certification